Infertility in Women

 This phase begins around day 15 and lasts until pregnancy occurs or the next period begins (around 14 days later).
 The egg that has been released will stay in the fallopian tube for around 24 hours awaiting fertilization.
 Once fertilization occurs, the fertilized egg develops into an embryo and travels down the tube to the uterus over the next 4-5 days.
 An unfertilized egg will disintegrate quickly if it does not become fertilized.
 The ovary makes a combination of estrogen and progesterone during the luteal phase.
 These hormones cause the lining to undergo changes, and become prepared to have an embryo implant.
 If pregnancy does not occur, the ovary stops making hormones which causes the lining to become unstable and menses begins.

 The fallopian tubes are very delicate structures and are easily damaged when there is inflammation within the pelvis.
 The most common causes of tubal damage include prior pelvic surgery, endometriosis, or a sexually transmitted infection such as chlamydia or gonorrhea.
-Blocked fallopian tubes can cause infertility because the sperm will not be able to reach and fertilize the egg.
 Damaged fallopian tubes are also a risk factor for an ectopic pregnancy.
-In most cases the diagnosis of a tubal problem is made through a hysterosalpingogram (HSG).

 Problems with ovulation often result in irregular and unpredictable menstrual cycles.
 Women with irregular menses do not need to wait for a fertility evaluation and should proceed with hormone testing to identify the root cause of the irregular cycles.
 Irregular periods indicates that ovulation is not predictable or is not occurring at all.
 Common hormonal problems that cause ovulation problems include thyroid disorders, hyperprolactinemia, and polycystic ovary syndrome (PCOS).
 Almost 10% of reproductive age women have PCOS, which is characterized by ovulation problems, irregular cycles, and manifestations of high male hormone (androgen) levels.
 The high androgens often cause oily skin, acne, and facial hair.
 Most women with PCOS also have insulin resistance, which causes difficulty maintaining a healthy body weight.